Saturday, May 14, 2005

 We have four cats, the youngest of whom is quite territorial, and have turned down offers of many others - delightful though they were.
 One cat per human is plenty.

-But this morning as I went outside to do some watering, I saw some tiny kittens, about two months old I suppose, emerging from a climbing/creeping plant that grows against our boundary wall, near the street.
+But this morning as I went outside to do some watering, I saw some tiny kittens, about two or three weeks old, I suppose, emerging from a climbing/creeping plant that grows against our boundary wall, near the street.
 They looked reasonably healthy for feral kittens, and there were seven of them, mostly ginger or brown-and-white.
 That solved something that puzzled me last night: I heard a high-pitched squeaking several times, and thought perhaps a kitten was stuck in a tree.
 Or had ventured too far from its mother and got lost.
 But the mewing had stopped by the time I was going to bed, so I guessed the mother had found the kitten again.

 However there was no sign of any mother this morning.
 Perhaps she had gone hunting, or simply needed a break from her noisy family.
 I did scatter a few of our cats crunchies - the only food they eat, at our vet's recommendation - but they took no notice.
 Still, I thought perhaps their mother would appreciate them when she got back.